samlaubscher/Bristol-Blackbook/README.md

 ### **Database Architechture**

 The diagram below outlines the structure and arcitecture of my database.
 Each seperate entity corresponds to a collection within my database.
 The population of entity parameters by other entity parameters is clearly displayed using arrows.
 These relational populations are either automatic or require the user to select from a list of values fed from the other collection.

+Within MongoDB, I only had to create the empty collections - all data was entered and created on the frontend of the website.

 <div align="center">
 <img src="static\images\readme\erd.jpg" alt="Database Architecture" width="600">